Wednesday, May 13, 2009

 Alaska didn't provide many opportunities to swim unless hypothermia was on your agenda.
 There were a few community pools but we really didn't use them.
 Swimming is a life skill that I feel is essential.
 So, I am excited to share with you what has transpired here over the last two weeks.

 Our pool is a block away so we use it almost daily.
 It is cooled in the summer and if there is a breeze at all it can be very chilly.
-Even with outside temps in the 100's the boys like to warm up in the hot tub after playing in the pool.
+Even with outside temps in the 100s the boys like to warm up in the hot tub after playing in the pool.

 The next week we moved on to goggles and water wings.

-Once they had tubes the restricted deep end and diving board became the new play area.
+Once they had tubes, the restricted deep end and diving board became the new play area.

 Ethan knows he does not need both the tube and water wings he just likes them both.

-A Kiwi named Liam came to town this week to teach the boys to swim.....and by golly he did.
+A Kiwi named Liam came to town this week to teach the boys to swim... and by golly he did.
+Here is a lung capacity demonstration.

 He had them blast off the steps like rockets the first day and by day four they were crossing almost two swim lanes.

-Here Ethan's giving it a go.
+Here's Ethan giving it a go.

-For the last day he had them jumping in without floats.
+On the last day he had them jumping in without floats.

 Liam really knows his stuff and did a stellar job with the boys.